Get Involved in the EMEUNET Committee and Sub-Committees

 Deadline: Thursday, 15 May 2025

-Call for new EMEUNET committee members is closed!
+Call for new EMEUNET Committee members

-What is the role of the EMEUNET Subcommittee Chairs (committee members)?
+What is the role of the EMEUNET Sub-Committee Chairs (Committee members)?

-Please see responsibilities of each subcommittee chair (committee members) here.
+Please see responsibilities of each Sub-Committee Chair (Committee members) here.

 Who can apply?